openresty/stapxx/README.markdown

     WARNING: user string copy fault -14 at 00000000fffb4196
     WARNING: user string copy fault -14 at 0000000004014212

 This warnings are normal because our timer callback might run in an arbitrary context of the LuaJIT VM (thanks to the kernel's preemption feature), which means some times the VM might be in an inconsistent state.
-These read/copy faults will not affect the target (nginx) processes at all because systemtap disables page faults for the userspace.
+These read/copy faults will not affect the target (nginx) processes at all because systemtap temporarily disables page faults when reading memory from the userspace.
 And we should not worry about the accuracy of the sampling results too much unless there are too many such warnings (like hundreds or even thousands).
 Thanks to the error-tolerance feature of statistics.

 When sampling compiled Lua code's backtraces, we should not see these "copy fault" warnings at all because when compiled Lua code is running, the VM state is almost always consistent (because the running traces do not synchronize the VM state until they exit).